destrospooder/boids/README.md

 Here's a screenshot of the interactive simulator:
 ![pic1](report/pics/boids_sim.png)

-Here's a screenshot of the boids, tuned to optimal coverage, scurrying around three tested maps:
+Here's a screenshot of the boids, tuned to optimal coverage, scurrying around four tested maps:
 ![pic2](report/pics/boids_maps.png)